LooseLab/readfish/docs/developers-guide.md

 ## Changelog

-We are generally trying to follow the guidance lain out here. https://keepachangelog.com/en/1.0.0/
+We are generally trying to follow the guidance here. https://keepachangelog.com/en/1.0.0/

 Notably we should correctly update the Unreleased section for things added in the PRs that are inbetween releases.